Data Management Glossary

 What is Cloud NAS?

 Cloud NAS is a relatively new term – it refers to a cloud-based storage solution to store and manage files.
-Cloud NAS or cloud file storage is gaining prominence in 2020 and several vendors have recently released cloud NAS offerings.
+Cloud NAS or cloud file storage is gaining prominence and several vendors have now released cloud NAS offerings.

 Cloud NAS Access Protocols

 While the cloud was initially used by DevOps teams for new cloud-native applications that were largely object-based, the cloud is now seen as a major destination for core enterprise applications.
 These enterprise workloads are largely file-based, and so moving them to the cloud without rewriting the application means file-based workloads need to be able to run in the cloud.